mbodm/cdis/README.md

 - Windows 11 (all versions) or Windows 10 ("May 2019 Update" or later) includes the NET48 runtime by default.
 - In 2017 .NET Core 2.0 introduced a new project format, called "SDK-style project format" (SSPF).
 - Most of the best features of modern NET8 platform, publishing/deployment-wise, are the result of SSPF.
-- A NET48 project can also make use of the more modern SSPF (for "how?" see the section below).
+- A NET48 project can also make use of the more modern SSPF (for "How?" see the section below).

 That said, this means if you want to make sure the compiled binary runs on all Windows 10/11 machines out-of-the-box (without any further pre-requirements) you obviously have 2 options:
 - Create a .NET 8 console application and publish it _self-contained_